Updated on 06/29/23

 When I think of summer, some thoughts that come to mind include sun, cookouts, the beach, vacation, and spending time with family and friends.
 These thoughts create positive feelings for me, and they are things I look forward to.
 Though summer is often described as “fun in the sun,” the season can pose difficulties for some who experience seasonal affective disorder (SAD, also known as seasonal depression) during the summer months.
-Even if seasonal depression is not something that you’ve had in the past, this year, with the current COVID-19 pandemic, feelings of depression can arise due to the loss of normalcy you may experience during this summer season.
+Even if seasonal depression is not something that you’ve had in the past, feelings of depression can arise due to the loss of normalcy you may experience during this summer season.
 Let’s explore seasonal affective disorder as well as warning signs of depression that you may be experiencing for the first time during this unique summer season.

-Seasonal Affective Disorder
+What is Seasonal Affective Disorder?

 SAD, or seasonal depression, is a form of depression that occurs when there is a seasonal weather change.
 When we think of seasonal depression, we often think about the seasons of fall and winter.
 This is because most individuals experience seasonal depression when the days get shorter and colder.
 Individuals who suffer from SAD in the fall and winter months often experience symptoms of oversleeping, loss of energy, weight gain and loss of interest in enjoyable activities.
 Yet seasonal depression during spring and summer is not uncommon.
 Similar to seasonal depression that occurs in the colder months, individuals with seasonal affective disorder in the spring and summer months can also feel a loss of interest in activities they enjoy and low energy.
 Symptoms of summer seasonal depression also include weight loss, difficulty sleeping and anxiety.
-Though summer is seen as a time of relaxation and celebration, for many individuals with SAD it can be a difficult time filled with frustration.
+Though summer is seen as a time of relaxation and celebration, for many individuals with SAD, it can be a difficult time filled with frustration.
 Stressors such as changes in routine, extra financial responsibilities, increased time with extended family members and pressures to obtain “beach bodies” can all contribute to seasonal affective disorder in the summertime.
 Society’s emphasis that summer is filled with good times can further ignite feelings of shame and depression and encourage isolation in those with SAD, so as to not ruin anyone’s fun.
 It’s important for individuals who suffer from summer onset of SAD to understand that they are not alone, and they do not have to suppress their feelings of depression.
 It is OK to seek professional help if seasonal affective disorder is gravely interfering with your daily routine.
-Mental health treatment can be provided through Discovery Mood & Anxiety Programs.
+Mental health treatment can be provided through Discovery Mood & Anxiety Program.

-Summer Depression During a Pandemic
+Summer Depression Following a Difficult Event

-Loss of Interest
+1. Loss of Interest

-Loss of Energy
+2. Loss of Energy

 As with any season, it is important to check in with yourself and make sure you are managing your mental health needs.
-Whether you are accustomed to seasonal depression or experiencing depressive symptoms for the first time, make sure you have the resources needed to have a healthy summer, both physically and mentally.
-If you need mental health treatment, Discovery Mood & Anxiety Programs is available to meet your therapeutic needs.
+Whether you are accustomed to seasonal depression or are experiencing depressive symptoms for the first time, make sure you have the resources needed to have a healthy summer, both physically and mentally.
+If you need mental health treatment, Discovery Mood & Anxiety Program is available to meet your therapeutic needs.